1

 The Statewide Grant Manager's group (SWGMG) was established in 2016 as a forum for statewide grant managers to learn, share and collaborate on all things grants.
 In this section you will find upcoming quarterly meeting dates and ways to join the meetings, as well as agendas, slide decks and a recording of each meeting.
 Questions: please contact Gina Salazar-Love.

-All SWGMG meetings start at 9:00 am on the following dates:
+All SWGMG meetings start at 9:00 am on the following dates (click meeting date below to join):

 November 2024